ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 ### 4.3 Linking and Resolution

-Type resolution follows a hierarchical, module-like path convention.
-When the compiler encounters a type name such as `hardware::mmio_reg`, it searches for a corresponding `.arxtype` file using an implementation-defined search path (e.g., standard library paths, project-local `types/` directories).
+When the compiler encounters a type name such as `int32_t` or `hardware.mmio_reg`, it searches for a corresponding `.arxtype` file.
+Programmers can also declare the file path of the type in `meta_data`.

 The resolution process yields a **type descriptor** containing all metadata defined in the `.arxtype` file.
 This descriptor is then used throughout compilation for:
 - **Layout computation**: Determining the byte/bit size and alignment of fields.